gromacs/gromacs/docs/install-guide/index.rst

 it works because we have tested it.
 We do test on Linux, Windows, and Mac with a range of compilers and libraries for a range of our configuration options.
-Every commit in our git source code repository is currently tested on x86 with a number of gcc versions ranging from 4.8.1 through 6.1, versions 16 of the Intel compiler, and Clang versions 3.4 through 3.8.
+Every commit in our git source code repository is currently tested on x86 with a number of gcc versions ranging from 4.8 through 7, versions 16 and 18 of the Intel compiler, and Clang versions 3.4 through 5.
 For this, we use a variety of GNU/Linux flavors and versions as well as recent versions of Windows.
 Under Windows, we test both MSVC 2015 and version 16 of the Intel compiler.
 For details, you can